William R. Bond: Early life and education

 William Ross Bond was raised in Maryland and Virginia.
 He graduated from the University of Maryland with a bachelor's degree in political science and history.
 He was also a graduate of the Army War College and other senior service schools.

 Military career

 Bond enlisted in the Army in 1940.
-He participated in the Allied invasion of Sicily and later led his company in the Salerno landings in September 1943.
+He served with A.co 1st Ranger BN and participated in the Allied invasion of Sicily and later led his company in the Salerno landings in September 1943.
 On January 22, 1944, Bond's unit landed at Anzio.
 In a night attack at Cisterna, Bond was awarded the Silver Star, but was captured by the Germans and was held in a prisoner of war camp in Poland.

 Bond began his first tour in South Vietnam in 1959 as a part of the U.S. Military Assistance Advisory Group.

 In 1966, he became Chief of Staff.
 In 1969 he was awarded the Distinguished Service Medal.